SeamusFinlayson/owlbear-measure/docs/store.md

 ## How it works

 - Select the Segmentable Ruler tool in the toolbar
-- Drag a token on the character or mount layer to start measuring
+- Drag a token or select a place in the map to make a measurement
 - Press Z to start a new segment
 - Press X to remove the last last segmentation
 - Release the token to move it to the new position